IliaOzhmegov/TradingNeuralNetwork/README.md

 ![BTC's volatility](images/BTC_volatility_daily.jpeg)

 While the plot above clearly represents BTC's high volatility.
-There is also another aspect which makes analyzing and predicting prices of crypto a bit hard - we do not know what exactly influences the
+There is also another aspect which makes analyzing and predicting prices of crypto a bit hard - we do not know what exactly influences the prices.
+When we speak about company's stock (like Apple - AAPL or Goggle - GOOG stocks) you can rely on the company's revenues and financial reports/audits to make certain assumptions about the future price change and historical factors which influenced the change.
+The situation with crypto is not so obvious.
+There is a very sophisitcated analysis done to find the influencing factors (incl. buy and sell orders).

 ## Bear vs Bull